ITManZero/foodle/README.md

           ConfigNameSpace.MESSAGE_BROKER ];
          ConfigLoaderModule.forFeature( configNameSpaces , envFilePath);
          ```
-         You can configure a service from `.env` file which is for production stage or `development.env` which is for development stage.
+         You can configure a service from `.env` file which is for production stage or from `development.env` which is for development stage.

   2. **Running Services**